Tips On Moving to Houston, TX: Relocation Guide

 Houston’s hefty commute

+Like most major metropolitan areas, Houstonians really hate driving in the city.
 Houston has an average commute time of 27.2 minutes, which puts it above the national average.
-However, H-town does beat the average with 9.74% of commuters carpooling.
+However, H-town does beat the average with 10.6% of commuters carpooling.

 Walkability in Houston

+Houston has a walk score of 77, improving in recent years.
 Areas close to downtown tend to be fairly walkable but the further you get from the city’s center the less feasible walking becomes.
+A car is nearly a must in most parts of Houston.

-Houston has low bikeability
+Houston has decent bikeability

-The nonprofit group Bike Houston is also working towards improving safety and bikeability throughout the city and Houston BCycle provides Houston with a convenient bikeshare service.
+Currently, Houston has a bike score of 77, putting it in the “very bikeable” range.
+The nonprofit group Bike Houston is working towards improving safety and bikeability throughout the city and Houston BCycle provides Houston with a convenient bikeshare service.

 Bus transit throughout the city is handled by Metro Houston which offers routes on most city streets.